brill594/Homeparty_backdrop/README.md

 # HomeParty Backdrop

-HomeParty Backdrop is a Flutter macOS app for running event backdrops and program playback from a control UI.
+HomeParty Backdrop is a Flutter macOS app (currently) for running event backdrops and program playback from a control UI.

 It provides:
 - a Control page for queueing and triggering playback,